DesertRider/python/4-Comparisons and Conditionals.rst

 ...
 name is 5 characters

-We can test if a dictionary is empty this way:
+We can test if a variable (or array, or dictionary) is empty this way:

->>> if dictionary:
+>>> if var:
-...     dictionary
+...     var
 ... else:
 ...     print("it's empty")
 ...